Des Plaines Child Custody Lawyer

 The Division of Decision-Making Power

-You will need to decide how life-impacting or upbringing-based decisions will be made with regard to your child.
-This includes medical decisions, as well as decisions about religion, education, technology exposure, how discipline is handled, and involvement in extracurricular activities.
+You will need to decide important matters involving your child’s upbringing.
+This includes medical decisions, as well as decisions about religion, education, technology exposure, discipline, and involvement in extracurricular activities.

 Where the Child Will Attend School or Church